Spotting Signs of Marijuana, Meth, and Other Drugs in the House

 • Long-term abuse: If a person struggles with prescription drug abuse over many years, they are likely to suffer impaired memory and cognition; behavioral and emotional changes, including increased depression and anxiety; liver failure; kidney failure; lung damage; cardiovascular damage; increased risk of heart attack and stroke; and increased risk of several cancers.

-Get Help to End Drug or Alcohol Abuse
+Get Help for Drug or Alcohol Use

 Need more info?